JaBaconn/JakinWade.github.io/essays/no-mistakes.md

 ## A Newbie's View on WODs

 I find the WODs quite helpful.
 Although a bit stressful, I believe the “all or nothing” grading format of these WODs add a weight and urgency to them.
 As my mother always told me, “There are times in the real world where you just cannot afford to make any mistakes.”
 I feel like these WODs simulate a similar situation where a simple mistake such as missing a deadline by a few hours could have massive setbacks.
-I believe this is essential training for us students.
+I believe this is essential training for students.

 ## A Newbie's Experience